Welcome to our Myopia Clinic!

 Recent studies suggest a straightforward reason for skyrocketing rates of myopia in children: they aren’t spending enough time outside!
 Before modern times, when children spent most of their time out under the sun, it’s believed that the bright, natural light helped developing eyes focus correctly.
 While there is no proven direct link, research suggests that children who spend more time indoors doing near-focused activities (such as computer work, video games, and reading) have higher rates of myopia than those who spend more time outdoors.

-Top treatment options to control Myopia
+Top 4 Treatment Solutions to control Myopia

 At Millennium Eye Center, our mission is to Mentor, Empower and Care for you so you can maintain a clear 20/20 vision for life.
 One of the ways we fulfill this mission is to offer you the best eye care services and products you need keep your eyes healthy.
 For example, we offer several treatment options to control or manage of the most common vision problem, Myopia.
 The main goal of these therapeutic options is to SLOW the progression of Myopia, so that vision is preserved and sight threatening condition is prevented.